-In the event of finding adult with care needs who is unconscious or suspected to have died the priority is to obtain urgent medical assistance by ringing the emergency services and beginning first aid (All YMCA buildings have a qualified first aider on duty).
+In the event of finding adult with care needs who is unconscious or suspected to have died the first priority is to obtain urgent medical assistance by ringing the emergency services and beginning first aid (All YMCA buildings have a qualified first aider on duty).

-Resuscitation once commenced should be continued according to the UK Council Resuscitation Guidelines 2015 until an experienced doctor has decided that it is appropriate to stop.
+Resuscitation once commenced should be continued according to the UK Council Resuscitation Guidelines 2015 until an experienced doctor has made a decision that it is appropriate to stop.